zhuchichi56/CS305-FinalProject/README.md

 Code Design: 9/10
 SpeetTest: 4/10
 BasicTest: 100/100
 He Zhu designed and coded everything.

+CS305 Final Score 93/100 (A)

+## Some instructions are as follows: ##

 # Set up your repo
 First, clone the repo from github and change the git remote tag::